nadinejackson1/build-classifier-using-cnn/README.md

 # Cats vs Dogs Kaggle Challenge

-This repository contains the code for the Cats vs Dogs Kaggle Challenge for the programming assignment in Course 1- Week 4 of Deeplearning.ai's "Convolutional Neural Networks" course.
+This repository contains the code for the Cats vs Dogs Kaggle Challenge for the programming assignment in Week 4 of Deeplearning.ai's "Convolutional Neural Networks" course.

 ### Project Description